Skip to Content

 What it law enforcement matching on Gedmatch?

 Law enforcement could use the Gedmatch database just like you might.
-They upload a kit (a file) containing the DNA information belonging to a suspect of murder, rape, or very violent assault OR Jane or John Does.
+They upload a kit, otherwise known as a file, containing the DNA information belonging to a suspect of murder, rape, or very violent assault or belonging to Jane or John Does.

 (Jane or John Does in this context are people who are unidentified victims of homicides)